Battle of the Bulge: Montgomery's actions

 Many American officers had already grown to dislike Montgomery, who was seen by them as an overly cautious commander, arrogant, and all too willing to say uncharitable things about the Americans.
-The British Prime Minister Winston Churchill found it necessary in a speech to Parliament to explicitly state that the Battle of the Bulge was purely an American victory.
+However, on 18 January 1945 Churchill stated to Parliament "the United States troops have done almost all the fighting".
+He ended with "Care must be taken in telling our proud tale not to claim for the British Army an undue share of what is undoubtedly the greatest American battle of the war and will, I believe, be regarded as an ever famous American victory."

-Montgomery subsequently recognized his error and later wrote: "Not only was it probably a mistake to have held this conference at all in the sensitive state of feeling at the time, but what I said was skilfully distorted by the enemy."
+Montgomery subsequently recognized his error and later wrote: "Not only was it probably a mistake to have held this conference at all in the sensitive state of feeling at the time, but what I said was skillfully distorted by the enemy."
 BBC correspondent Chester Wilmot explained that "my dispatch to the BBC about it was intercepted by the German wireless, re-written to give it an anti-American bias, and then broadcast by Arnhem Radio, which was then in Goebbels' hands.
 Monitored at Bradley's HQ, this broadcast was mistaken for a BBC transmission and it was this twisted text that started the uproar."

 Montgomery later said, "Distorted or not, I think now that I should never have held that press conference.
 So great were the feelings against me on the part of the American generals that whatever I said was bound to be wrong.
 I should therefore have said nothing."
 Eisenhower commented in his own memoirs: "I doubt if Montgomery ever came to realize how resentful some American commanders were.
 They believed he had belittled them—and they were not slow to voice reciprocal scorn and contempt."

 Bradley and Patton both threatened to resign unless Montgomery's command was changed.
 Eisenhower, encouraged by his British deputy Arthur Tedder, had decided to sack Montgomery.
-Intervention by Montgomery's and Eisenhower's Chiefs of Staff, Maj.
-Gen. Freddie de Guingand, and Lt.
-Gen. Walter Bedell Smith, moved Eisenhower to reconsider and allowed Montgomery to apologize.
+Intervention by Montgomery's and Eisenhower's Chiefs of Staff, Guingand, and Walter Smith, moved Eisenhower to reconsider and allowed Montgomery to apologize.

-After the war Hasso von Manteuffel, who commanded the 5th Panzer Army in the Ardennes, was imprisoned awaiting trial for war crimes.
+After the war Manteuffel, who commanded the 5th Panzer Army in the Ardennes, was imprisoned awaiting trial for war crimes.
 During this period he was interviewed by B. H. Liddell Hart, a British author who has since been accused of putting words in the mouths of German generals, and attempting to "rewrite the historical record".
 After conducting several interviews via an interpreter, Liddell Hart in a subsequent book attributed to Manteuffel the following statement about Montgomery's contribution to the battle in the Ardennes: